This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 The present, by contrast, was abandoned to the dominion of evil and suffering.

-Such an eschatology opposes the Old Testament prophets, for whom the fulfillment of God’s purposes within history was paramount.
+Such an eschatology stands in opposition to the Old Testament prophets, for whom the fulfilments of God’s purposes within history held the utmost importance.

-Throughout the New Testament, the present and the future are held together in eschatological tension.
-The doctrine of the two ages is accepted but interpreted in light of Jesus Christ’s death and resurrection.
+The doctrine of the two ages is accepted but interpreted in light of the death and resurrection of Jesus Christ.

 How Eschatology Has Invaded History.